Research

 Sadeghiyeh, H., Wang, S., Alberhasky, M., Kyllo, H., Shenhav, A & Wilson, R. (2020) “Temporal Discounting Correlates with Directed Exploration but not with Random Exploration” Nature Scientific Reports. [link]

-Works in Progress
+Working Papers and Works in Progress